epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 // Or a specific version
 import hello_world[1.0.0];
 ```
 Unique to BraneScript are import-statements, which are used to bring the external functions of packages into scope.
-They can either be given without version number, in which case the latest version is used, or with, in which case the given version is used when importing.
+They can either be given without version number, in which case the latest version is used, or with, in which case the given version is used.

 Note that imports are always relative to the execution context, _not_ the compile context.

 ### Class declarations